ImpishDeathTech/BotSys/doc/USEAGE.md

     sys.exit(0)
 ```

-#### BotSys has a few nifty functions, you can look through the code to see them as they're all pretty simple and you might wanna change shit
+#### BotSys has a few nifty functions, you can look through the code to see how they work and tweak them to your liking they're all pretty simple, and you might
+#### wanna change shit cause you don't like the way I do things for whatever reason
 #### If you get any good ideas you wanna add to this or change in this, let me know, I'm all for it :3

 ##### For now we have for commands: